 For example, could you streamline your point-of-sale and inventory system to make your check-out and shipping process faster?

-It’s important that you are constantly pushing forward and enhancing what you do for the customer.
-If you can customize anything for your customer that would make your products or services more interesting, then it’s something you should consider if it doesn’t hurt your bottom line.
+You must always be pushing forward and enhancing what you do for the customer.
+If you can customize anything for your customer that would make your products or services more attractive, then it’s something you should consider if it doesn’t hurt your bottom line.

 Create an Even More Powerful Offer

-To get buyers to choose your products over competitors’ stuff, you need to come up with an offer that is simply unbeatable.
-Perhaps it’s a steep discount or maybe it’s a bundle that includes everything they need for a low price.
+To get buyers to choose your products over competitors’ stuff, you need to develop a simply unbeatable offer.
+Perhaps it’s a steep discount, or maybe it’s a bundle that includes everything they need for a low price.
 For other products, it could be more personalized customer service.

 Customers gravitate toward offers that solve their problems and are perceived as the best value.
 If you offer a money-back guarantee, better warranty, or 24/7 customer support, you’re already a step ahead.